mollie/api-documentation/source/reference/v2/payments-api/get-payment.rst

    An array of line objects.
 Each object will have the properties listed below.

+   .. parameter:: description
+      :type: string

+      A description of the line, for example *LEGO 4440 Forest Police Station*.

+   .. parameter:: sku
+      :type: string
+      :condition: optional

+      The SKU, EAN, ISBN or UPC of the product sold.

    .. parameter:: type
       :type: string
       :condition: optional